 Asked where he thinks the crypto world is going next, Maute was firmly convinced: “What is happening in the NFT space is super exciting.”
 All the traditional industries — “finance, entertainment, gaming and you name it” — are merging “into one global digital economy.”

-Hannemann pointed out that NFTs (non-fungible tokens, i.e. digital assets with unique characteristics that offer provable ownership, from artworks to official documents) will make possible widespread tokenization, “enabling fractional ownership, giving investors more choice, more freedom”.
+Hannemann pointed out that NFTs (non-fungible tokens, i.e. digital assets with unique characteristics that offer provable ownership, from artworks to official documents) will make possible widespread tokenization of assets, “enabling fractional ownership, giving investors more choice, more freedom”.

 He further predicted that “in a few years companies will need to have an NFT strategy in the same way they currently need to have a social media strategy – NFT will be much broader than we think it is.”